Inist-CNRS/ezs/packages/basics/README.md

 ## CSVObject

-from {Array} Transform rows into object.
+from `Array` Transform rows into object.
 Each row (Array) is tranformed into a object where keys are the value of the first row